-(b) Delivery Location, Timeliness, and Form.
-All Mandatory Chambers Copies must be delivered to Judge Garnett's chambers copy box, which is located outside of the Clerk's Office on the 4th floor of the courthouse.
-Mandatory Chambers Copies must be delivered no later than 12:00 p.m. (noon) the following business day after the document is electronically filed.
-"Mandatory chambers copies must be printed from CM/ECF and must include: (1) the CM/ECF-generated header (consisting of the case number, document control number, date of filing, page number, etc.) at the top of each page; and (2) the NEF [notice of electronic filing] (see L.R.
-5-

-3.2.1) as the last page of the document."
+Chambers copies must be delivered no later than 12:00 p.m. (noon) the following business day after the document is electronically filed.
+"Chambers copies must be printed from CM/ECF and must include: (1) the CM/ECF-generated header (consisting of the case number, document control number, date of filing, page number, etc.) at the top of each page; and (2) the NEF [notice of electronic filing] (see L.R.
+5-3.2.1) as the last page of the document."
 Local Rule 5-4.5 (emphasis added).
-Mandatory Chambers Copies need not be bluebacked.
+Chambers Copies need not be blue backed.
 For security reasons, do not leave chambers copies in envelopes or folders.

-(c) Mandatory Chambers Copy Exhibits.
-All exhibits should be separated by a tab divider on the right or bottom of the document.
-If the evidence exceeds 50 pages, the Mandatory Chambers Copy must: (1) include a table of contents; and (2) be in a tabbed binder with each exhibit separated by a tab divider on the right or the bottom.
-All documents in the binder must be three-hole punched, preferably with a larger hole size (13/32"), rather than the standard hole size (9/32"), to facilitate ease of review.
+(c) Chambers Copy Exhibits.

+If chambers copies are ordered, all exhibits should be separated by a tab divider on the right or bottom of the document.
+If the evidence exceeds 50 pages, the Chambers Copy must (1) include a table of contents and (2) be in a tabbed binder with each exhibit separated by a tab divider on the right or the bottom.
+All documents in the binder must be three-hole punched, preferably with a larger hole size (13/32") rather than the standard hole size (9/32"), to facilitate ease of review.
 If the evidence exceeds 200 pages, the table of contents and evidence must be placed in a Slant D-Ring binder.
 Binders should be no larger than 4 inches.
 Binders must have both a cover sheet and a spine label that includes the case name, case number, and a description of the contents.

-Filings Under Seal.
+5. Filings Under Seal.

-Local Rule 79-5.
-Local Rule 79-5 governs applications to file under (a) seal.
+(a) Local Rule 79-5.

+Local Rule 79-5 governs applications to file under seal.
 Parties must comply with all sections of Local Rule 79-5.
 There is a "strong presumption of access to court records" in civil cases.
 Foltz v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 331 F.3d 1122, 1135 (9th Cir.
 2003).
 For each document or other type of information a party seeks to file under seal, the party must identify and discuss the factual and/or legal justification, see (c) below, that establishes "good cause" or "compelling reasons" for the document's protection.
 Kamakana v.
 City and Cnty. of Honolulu, 447 F.3d 1172, 1179-80 (9th Cir.
 2006).

-Redacted Version and Unredacted Version.
-Documents that are (b) not confidential or privileged in their entirety should not be filed under seal if the confidential portions can be redacted and filed separately with a reasonable amount of effort.
-The parties should file an unredacted version of the document under seal, and a redacted version for public viewing, omitting only the portions that the Court has ordered may be filed under seal.
+(b) Redacted Version and Unredacted Version.

+Documents that are not confidential or privileged in their entirety should not be filed under seal if the confidential portions can be redacted and filed separately with a reasonable amount of effort.
+The parties should file an unredacted version of the document under seal, and a redacted version for public viewing, omitting only the portions the Court has ordered may be filed under seal.